Content approval workflow that decides which AI outputs even need a human review

 How most operators solve this today

-Per-seat creative-review tools (Filestage, Ziflow, Approval Studio, ReviewStudio)
+Creative review tools (Filestage, Ziflow, Approval Studio, ReviewStudio)

-$89-$899 per user / month
+$89 to $899 per user per month

 Frame.io (Adobe)

-$15-$25 per user / month
+$15 to $25 per user per month

-$25-$50+ per user / month
+$25 to $50+ per user per month

-DIY (Slack threads + Google Docs comments + Asana)
+DIY (Slack threads + Google Docs comments)

-Already in stack
+Already in your stack

 What changes when this is an agent skill